haritha3679/up-N-smoke/README.md

 ### Interactive Charts:
 - Develop interactive charts using libraries like Plotly Bokeh to visualize trends and patterns in the data to shoe MA sales by Medical and Recreational, by category.
 ### Geospatial Visualization:
-- Create interactive maps using libraries like Leaflet or Plotly to illustrate the geographical distribution of cannabis-business ( Dispensaries, Plantations, Laboratories.
+- Create interactive maps using libraries like Leaflet or Plotly to illustrate the geographical distribution of cannabis-business (Dispensaries, Cultivators, Product Manufacturers)

 ## Ethics
 - In our data collection process, we prioritized data ethics by directly requesting datasets from scientists, ensuring responsible and ethical data sourcing practices, as opposed to utilizing platforms like Kaggle or other repositories.